 Baby Veronica: U.S. Doesn't Respect or Understand Native Culture

 A note from Ray Cook, ICTMN Opinions Editor: The political and legal ramifications of the Baby Veronica case have, in broad strokes, done two things.
-First, the case tipped the hands of the various Catholic Charity Organizations to "evangelicalize" (recruit, if you will) new souls for their church pews.
+First, the case tipped the hands of the various Christian Charity Organizations to "evangelized" (recruit, if you will) new souls for their church pews.
 Their strategy, now exposed, includes the dismantling of the Indian Child Welfare Act.